-No such set of standards had existed; but that has changed.
-SAE International, headquartered in Warrendale, Pa., is co-published a new standard developed by the International Association for the Advancement of Space Safety (IAASS) Space Safety Institute (SSI).
+No such set of standards had existed; but that has now changed.
+SAE International, headquartered in Warrendale, Pa., co-published a new standard developed by the International Association for the Advancement of Space Safety (IAASS) Space Safety Institute (SSI).

 The IAASS-SSI-1700 Commercial Human-Rated System standard establishes requirements developed by the IAASS SSI for the safety certification of commercial human-rated systems (CHS) for space system designers, engineers, and program managers.
 In short, the requirements are designed to protect the crew, passengers, spacecraft, relevant launch vehicles or carriers, and any other interfacing system from spaceflight hazards.

 The new standard covers any spacecraft developed and operated to perform suborbital, orbital, or interplanetary missions – including transport vehicles such as capsules or winged bodies, orbital stations, unmanned cargo transport vehicles intended to dock with crewed stations, bases, descent and ascent vehicles, and integrated systems (like a capsule on a launch vehicle).